openhealthcare/openhealthcare.org.uk/source/_posts/2015-12-18-annual-review.md

 We believe that the digital tools used to deliver patient care should be of the highest possible quality.
 Not only do we believe it, we work hard to deliver them as well!

-This year we launched two new services - for [managing OPAT care]({% post_url 2015-02-05-elcid-opat-launch %}) at UCLH (patients who need regular IV drugs but aren't so sick that they need to stay in hospital all the time), and for the returning traveller [walk in clinic]({% post_url 2015-10-21-launching-a-new-walk-in-service %}) at the Hospital for Tropical Diseases.
+Last year we launched two new services - for [managing OPAT care]({% post_url 2015-02-05-elcid-opat-launch %}) at UCLH (patients who need regular IV drugs but aren't so sick that they need to stay in hospital all the time), and for the returning traveller [walk in clinic]({% post_url 2015-10-21-launching-a-new-walk-in-service %}) at the Hospital for Tropical Diseases.